One hostage dead and two other victims struck by gunfire in California shooting

-One hostage dead and two other victims struck by gunfire in shooting at California park
+California shooting: One hostage dead and two other victims hit by gunfire in shooting at park

-California Highway Patrol officer struck by gunfire during incident
+California Highway Patrol officer also struck by gunfire during incident serving warrant

 One hostage was shot and killed and two other victims, including a police officer, were injured in a shooting at a park in California, according to authorities.

-The gunman took two bystanders as hostages during the incident on Thursday afternoon near Roseville’s Mahaney Park, a suburb northeast of Sacramento.
+Police say that the gunman took two bystanders as hostages during the incident on Thursday afternoon near Roseville’s Mahaney Park, a suburb northeast of Sacramento.

 One of those hostages was shot and died of their injuries, law enforcement officials told reporters.